Face posets of tropical polyhedra and monomial ideals: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Stefan Felsner and Ezra Miller for enlightening discussions and bringing relevant previous work to our attention.
 We are also thankful to Michael Joswig, Kathrin Klamroth, Sara Lamboglia and Lewis Mead for insightful conversations and comments throughout the project.
+Finally, we thank the reviewers for helpful suggestions.